 Reducing Risk for Your Small Business

 You’ve purchased business property insurance, so your building and business inventory are covered if disaster strikes.
-However, covered claims also often lead to a loss of revenue.
-Chances are good that your business will have to shut down temporarily while repairs are made.
-In the interim, the bills still need to be paid and payroll is an ongoing expense.
-Business interruption insurance can help fill the gap by covering many of your ongoing expenses so there’s still a healthy business to come back to once the claimed damage is repaired.
+However, covering claims also often leads to a loss of revenue.
+The chances are good that your business will have to shut down temporarily while undergoing repairs.
+The bills still need to be paid in the interim, and payroll is an ongoing expense.
+Business interruption insurance can help fill the gap by covering many of your ongoing costs, so there’s still a healthy business to come back to once repairs for damages are complete.

 It’s hard to imagine a business that doesn’t have exposure to cyber liability.
-The risks can come from a number of sources, from the theft of customer information or credit card information to a virus inadvertently sent to another company by email.
-Cyber liability insurance helps mitigate the risk and cover the cost of notification as well as liability associated with a breach.
+The risks can come from several sources, from the theft of customer information or credit card information to a virus inadvertently sent to another company by email.
+Cyber liability insurance helps mitigate the risk and cover the cost of notification and the liability associated with a breach.

 If you’re in the business of giving advice, you’ll want to ask your broker about professional liability insurance.
 This essential coverage protects your business if your actions (or inactions) cause a financial loss to a client or customer.

-Many businesses have a few key pieces of equipment that are essential to workflow.
+Many businesses have a few critical pieces of equipment essential to workflow.
 If that equipment fails, the whole business grinds to a halt.
-Equipment breakdown insurance can help you reduce the risk associated with equipment failure and ensure that you can get the repair completed quickly and keep your business moving forward.
+Equipment breakdown insurance can help you reduce the risk of equipment failure, ensure that you can get the repair done quickly, and keep your business moving forward.

 Whether you’re starting a business or already have one, schedule some time to speak with your broker.
-Today’s insurance products can be customized to meet the needs of your business, giving you the coverage you need without paying for the extras you don’t need.
+Let our advisors help you customize your insurance to meet the needs of your business, giving you the coverage you need without paying for the extras you don’t need.